bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/dallus-diary.md

 > More content coming soon!

-[Dallus](../characters/dallus-lauren)' diary is a file found after the December 2024 update, although its background briefly appeared when the [Grumblr](grumblr) file first opened, at the time displaying the text `test` in green.
-According to [Sof](../characters/sof)'s journal, the diary is from the 19th of January 2021.

 The diary tells us more about how Dallus ended up working with [Skys](../characters/skys), [Strassman](../characters/strassman) and [Victor Carmine](../characters/victor-carmine).
 Apparently Skys did something to Dallus Lauren at the Skys & the Starjammers concert at October Palace, convincing him to get involved with the [Cult of MANTRA](../lore/mantra) and the company that